UST-QuAntiL/QuantME-UseCases/2022-edoc/README.md

 ![QuantME Transformation Framework](./docs/modeler-after-build.png)

-The QuantME Transformation Framework must be configured with the endpoints of the services for the deployment and the hybrid program generation.
+The QuantME Transformation Framework must be configured with the endpoints of the services for the deployment and the workflow generation.
 For this, click on ``BPMN Diagram`` first and then click on ``Configuration`` in the toolbar, opening the config pop-up:

 ![Quantum Workflow in Modeler](./docs/modeler-configuration.png)